a11599/pmi/README.md

 ## Interrupts

-CPU exceptions are handled by PMI or the DPMI host.
+CPU exceptions are handled by PMI or the DPMI host when present.
 Exceptions will terminate the PMI application and return control back to DOS.
 The debug version of PMI dumps registers and the top 64 bytes of stack when not running under DPMI.

 Hardware interrupts (IRQs) are supported in protected mode.
 By default, the IRQ is handled by its real mode (DOS) handler.
 When a protected mode handler is installed, the handler may either handle the IRQ completely in protected mode, or pass it back to real mode by jumping to the previous IRQ handler.
 IRQ handlers are always called with a 32-bit stack frame and should return using a 32-bit iret (iretd).

 Hardware interrupt handlers are called directly, without any PMI code between the handler and the interrupt request, with the exception of IRQs 7 and 15.
 For these IRQs PMI will run a tiny piece of code which checks if the IRQ is spurious and ignores it in that case.
 Control will be transferred to the actual handler as quickly as possible.

-Hardware interrupt handlers should not make any assumptions on segment registers.
+Like in real mode, hardware interrupt handlers should not make any assumptions on segment registers when running under PMI.
 Save the data segment selector and set it in the IRQ handler if write access is needed.
 The same goes for the stack segment, if you need a flat selector in the stack, setup your own stack within the IRQ handler.

 Hardware interrupt handlers should not call PMI services.

 DOS Ctrl-Break (0x23) and critical error (0x24) handlers are redirected by PMI.
 The Ctrl-Break handler won't do anything (although the default ^C characters will be printed to stdout by DOS if you are doing any DOS console I/O).
 This won't happen when using the `keyboard` runtime library, because keystrokes won't reach the BIOS (and hence DOS).
 PMI's critical error handler sets the Carry flag and reports an access denied (0x05) error in AX to the caller (thus effectively failing the call).